 La Sagrada Familia

 First off I should mention: All beaches in Barcelona are topless beaches.
 You don’t have to be topless to go, but don’t be surprised if you see people who are.
 Now that we’ve got that out of the way, the beaches are absolutely beautiful.
 The best part about the beach is they have open alcohol rules!
 This means that you can carry a drink while you soak up the sun and enjoy the ocean views.
-However, this also means that there are people swarming all over the beach coming up and offering you an ice cold mojito while you are baking in the sun.
+However, this also means that there are people swarming all over the beach coming up and offering you an ice cold mojitos while you are baking in the sun.
 Alcohol is easily accessible as are massages on the beach.
 It truly feels like you are royalty when the alcohol comes to you.

 Go to a Futbol Game

 The final piece of the Barcelona City Guide that I wanted to mention is Parque Guell.
 Parque Guell is one of the most famous sites to see in Barcelona and has recently been declared as a UNESCO World Heritage Site.
 Designed by the famous artist Antoni Gaudi, this park began construction in 1900 and was designed to showcase Gaudi’s work while also recreating the “British” style gardens.
 Gaudi’s amazing modernist architecture can be found all around Barcelona, but this park resides at the top of Carmel Hill, making it the perfect viewpoint for the rest of the city.
 Gaudi is famous for his mosaic work which can be found all over the park.
 From the rooftops to the benches, everything in the park has his touch of mosaic or his architectural design.

 Where to stay: Urbany Hostel Barcelona